sajozsattila/mur2_editor/app/static/manual.md

 [id]: https://upload.wikimedia.org/wikipedia/commons/8/8b/Long_S-I_Garamond_sort_001.png  "A ligature"

-Also possible refer to the image by an anchor:
+It is also possible to refer to an image with an anchor:

 ![Image with reference](https://upload.wikimedia.org/wikipedia/commons/a/ae/Metal_movable_type.jpg "Metal movable types"){#img:1}